didierquirin/RoboticSystemGUI/README.md

 Installations needed:
 - rosserial installed to communicate with Arduino
-- LAMP installed to create web server
+- rosbridge installed to communicate with html website (local port 9090)
-- rosbridge installed to communicate with html website
+- LAMP installed to create web server (not necessary if only used locally.
+Needed if control is done remotely)

 Launch:
 roslaunch rosbridge_server rosbridge_websocket.launch